DualVee® - Linear Vee Groove Guide Wheels

 |High Technology Applications

 DualVee® Washdown Wheels are linear guide bearings designed for long service life in harsh high pressure washdown environments where processing machinery must be cleaned and sanitized.
 They are made form AISI440C stainless steel and feature a patented double seal design to keep fluids out of the internal area.
 The inner seal retains the bearing grease, and the outer seal is flexible to protect the bearing during high pressure washing.
 After washing the outer seal will relax to allow any fluids to drain.
 This unique design keeps bearing grease inside the wheel for a longer lifespan that traditional seal technology.
 The grease is Klubersynth UH1 14-151 for food safe compatibility where machine contact with food is unavoidable and is ISO21469 certified.

 |Washdown & Hygienic Applications

-Do you need Bishop-Wisecarver quality for a project with a smaller budget?
+Do you need Bishop-Wisecarver quality, but only for simple loading conditions?
 We understand that not all projects require the full range of features that are guaranteed with our Bishop-Wisecarver DualVee Guide Wheels.
-For projects that still need reliable and smooth linear motion, but on a smaller scale we are excited to offer MadeWell® Thin Linear Guide Wheels.
-An economical solution for simple linear guide applications such as door, windows, museum displays, cabinets and automation.
+For projects that still need reliable and smooth linear motion, but on a smaller scale, we are excited to offer MadeWell® Radial Wheels.
+An ideal solution for simple linear guide applications such as doors, windows, museum displays, cabinets, and automated elements.